ansible/ansible/docs/docsite/rst/dev_guide/index.rst

    * I want to :ref:`add a custom plugin or module locally <developing_locally>`.
    * I want to figure out if :ref:`developing a module is the right approach <module_dev_should_you>` for my use case.

-* I've read the info above, and I’m sure I want to develop a module:
+* I've read the info above, and I'm sure I want to develop a module:

    * What do I need to know before I start coding?
    * I want to :ref:`set up my Python development environment <environment_setup>`.